amirdoosti6060/GildedRose/README.md

 4. Coverage code test and make sure it is good enough
 5. Refactoring
 	1. Implement Object Oriented approach
-	2. Define GuildedRoseApp class use it
+	2. Define GuildedRoseApp class and use it
 	3. Define constants and finilize refactoring
 6. Add new feature (New item type)
 	1. Add new product (Conjured)